 Beth Moore says: “Insecurity lives in constant terror of loss.”
-As I’ve mentioned before, I’ve been reading Beth Moore’s So Long, Insecurity with the subtitle you’ve been a bad friend to us.
+As I’ve mentioned before, I’ve been reading Beth Moore’s So Long, Insecurity with the subtitle You’ve Been a Bad Friend to Us.
 Wish she wrote this book 40 years ago!
 She says that insecurity is not only a woman’s battle.
 She identifies insecurity as a “profound sense of self-doubt – a deep feeling of uncertainty about our basic worth and our place in the world.
-The insecure man or woman lives in constant fear of rejection and a deep uncertainty about whether his or her own feelings and desires are legitimate.”
+The insecure man or woman lives in constant fear of rejection and deep uncertainty about whether his or her own feelings and desires are legitimate.”

 I thought about myself as a Christian, why from time to time do I still struggle with insecurities?
 Why does rejection crush me so?
-Why do I second guess everything?
-Beth reveals an interesting point about herself in her book: “I not only lack security, I also lack faith.
+Why do I second-guess everything?
+Beth reveals an interesting point about herself in her book: “I not only lack security, but I also lack faith.
 I don’t just doubt myself, I also doubt God about myself.

-Now I don’t know about you, but that struck me to the core!
+Now I don’t know about you, but that struck a core in me!

 She goes on to say how some of us never seek healing from God for our insecurities because we feel like we don’t fit the profile.
 But insecurity’s best cover is perfectionism.
 Now there’s a mask for you!

 What masks are you prone to wear?
 Looking back, I recall hiding the pain behind my smile.

 A woman who has no self-worth or low self-esteem tends to hide behind a mask.